 As part of this continuing series on the Lake O’Hara area I would like to share one of the coolest wildlife encounters I have ever had.
 An unexpected encounter with not one, but two wolverines!

-First of all upon arriving at Lake O’Hara you can check in at Le Relais shelter which sells the best carrot cake on the planet (they only accept cash so make sure to pack some in with you) and while you are there you can browse through any recorded wildlife sightings that fellow hikers have noted on the trails.
+Upon arriving at Lake O’Hara you can check in at Le Relais shelter which sells the best carrot cake on the planet (they only accept cash so make sure to pack some in with you) and while you are there you can browse through any recorded wildlife sightings that fellow hikers have noted on the trails.
 This shelter is right where the bus drops you off if you are day hiking, or if staying at Lake O’Hara Lodge, or the ACC Elizabeth Parker Hut.
 If you get dropped off at the campground it is a short 10 minute hike to the shelter which is right next to Lake O’Hara.

 Full disclosure; this post is not about providing an exact location where I saw and photographed wolverines, but if you look through this wildlife sighting record in Le Relais you may see roughly where and when others have made their observations for all types of wildlife (bigger than a squirrel) – grizzly bears are another amazing animal that visits the Lake O’Hara area very regularly.
 Keep your eyes open while you are out on the trail and you will see all sorts of activity!
 Please respect all wildlife and observe anything you come across from a safe distance.